IESHAAN2002/Pixel-To-Plate/README.md

 - **Ingredient-Based Recommendations**: Upload a list of available ingredients and get recipes you can make now
 - **Multilingual Support**: Translate recipes to Hindi with one click
 - **Comprehensive Dietary Guidance**: Get nutritional advice aligned with your fitness goals using agentic AI
 - **AI-Powered Customization**: Fine-tune recipes with custom preferences and constraints
+- **Object Detection**: Deceting the indigrendts that are present in the fridge

 ---